 Because as he did a week ago, Donovan Stiner put the game away on the ensuing fourth down.
 Now down eight, LSU went into desperation mode and Burrow started flinging the ball.
 But Stiner soared into the twilight sky and intercepted his last gasp fourth down heave to preserve the victory.

 Florida still has issues, yes.
 Franks threw an ugly interception in the end zone early in the second half, missed several easy reads and only sometimes got help from his offensive line.
 And Florida’s defense still disappears for a drive or two at a time.
-But Florida’s defense has grown tremendously since the return of its star, David Reese, turning into a nasty street fighter of a unit that bounced back exceptionally after looking weak on LSU’s scripted first drive, and Franks is starting to show some real growth for the first time in his career.
+But Florida’s defense has also grown tremendously since the return of its star, David Reese, turning into a nasty street fighter of a unit that bounced back exceptionally after looking weak on LSU’s scripted first drive, and Franks is starting to show some real growth for the first time in his career.